ddyeakley/Gear-Samples/README.md

 # Gear Samples

-These samples are available in the Tizen SDK for Wearable in the
+These are public samples for the Gear 2 and Gear S. Some of these are available in the Tizen SDK for Wearable in the

 <pre>
 ~/tizen-wearable-sdk/platforms/tizenw-1.0/samples/web/Sample/Tizen/Web App